-The District's credit risk relates to receivables for property taxes and special assessments which are due from property owners within the boundaries of the District and cash on deposit with the Sarpy County Treasurer.
+The District's credit risk relates to receivables for property taxes which are due from property owners within the boundaries of the District and cash on deposit with the Sarpy County Treasurer.
 The District's investments are also exposed to various risks, such as interest rate, market and credit risk.